GoogleCloudPlatform/mongodb-docker/3/README.md

 ### <a name="using-flags-kubernetes"></a>Using flags

-Just add the `--storageEngine` argument if you want to use the WiredTiger storage engine in MongoDB 3.0 and above without making a config file.
-Be sure to check the [docs](http://docs.mongodb.org/manual/release-notes/3.0-upgrade/#change-storage-engine-to-wiredtiger) on how to upgrade from older versions.
+You can specify options directly to `mongod` when starting the instance.
+For example, you can set `--storageEngine` to `wiredTiger` to enable WiredTiger storage engine.

 Copy the following content to `pod.yaml` file, and run `kubectl create -f pod.yaml`.
 ```yaml